-We can divide the Levels Tool section in three parts: Channel Mode, Target Levels and Clipping Thresholds.
-It is important to be able to distinguish these part to be able to understand their meaning.
+We can divide the Levels Tool section into three parts: Channel Mode, Target Levels, and Clipping Thresholds.
+It is important to be able to distinguish these parts to be able to understand their meaning.

 The Levels tool is a very important and versatile tool in Capture One Pro.
 To be able to get the best results out of it you might want to dig into these Preference settings.